 In Year Book No. 39 an account was given in some detail of the origin and development of electricity generation and distribution in New South Wales.
-At present the following four Acts govern electricity supply in New South Wales.
+At present the following five Acts govern electricity supply in New South Wales:

-The Local Government Act, 1919, which lays down the various rights and responsibilities of local government bodies in the establishment and operation of electricity trading undertakings.

-The Gas and Electricity Act, 1935, established the Sydney County Council which is responsible for the distribution of electricity in a large part of the Sydney metropolitan area.
-The Act also amended the Local Government Act in certain respects.

-The Electricity Development Act, 1945, which established the Electricity Authority of New South Wales as the body responsible for the promotion, regulation and co-ordination of electricity supply throughout the State including matters relating to electrical safety.

-The Electricity Commission Act, 1950, which constituted the Electricity Commission of New South Wales as the major generating and bulk transmission authority.
+- The Local Government Act, 1919, which lays down the various rights and reponsibilities of local government bodies in the establishment and operation of electricity trading undertakings; - The Gas and Electricity Act, 1935, which established the Sydney County Council and which is responsible for the distribution of electricity in a large part of the Sydney metropolitan area, and which also amended the Local Government Act in certain respects; - The Electricity Development Act, 1945, which established the Electricity Authority of New South Wales as the body responsible for the promotion, regulation and co-ordination of electricity supply throughout the State including matters relating to electrical safety; - The Electricity Commission Act, 1950, which constituted the Electricity Commission of New South Wales as the major generating and bulk transmission authority; and - The Energy Authority Act, 1976, which constituted the Energy Authority of New South Wales which took over certain emergency powers previously exercisable by the Electricity Commission.